 Data is all around us and multiplying rapidly.
 In fact, data seems to be one of the only resources that can grow without limit, as long as we have enough places to store it and the computing power to handle it.
-Yet, big data is more than the size of data.
-Data volume is just one of the "Vs" of big data.
-We also need to deal with the fact that data can come in many varieties, change at different velocities and have different levels of quality or data veracity.
+Yet, big data is about more than size.
+Data volume is just one of the "V's" of big data.
+We also need to deal with the fact that the data can come in many varieties, change at different velocities and have different levels of data quality or veracity, among other attributes.

-For businesses, the ability to deal with all these aspects of big data is important: Mastering big data can bring companies significant value, from enabling cost optimization and efficiency to providing better insight into customers and into a world that is changing at an increasingly faster rate.
+For businesses, the ability to deal with all these aspects of big data is important: Mastering the use of big data can bring companies significant business value, from enabling cost optimization and improved efficiency to providing better insight into customers and a world that is changing at an increasingly faster rate.

 1. 360-degree view of the customer and better business intelligence

 As technology becomes ubiquitous, our digital footprints are everywhere.
 From clicks and views on websites and mobile apps, to sensor data gleaned from real-world and virtual systems, the digital trail keeps growing.
-Organizations are using this data to learn more about their customers, patients, citizens and users, and then applying that understanding to serve individual needs and behaviors.
-Many enterprises use big data-based dashboards and advanced analytics software to provide a more complete view of individual interactions, combining data from a variety of internal and external sources to enhance customer service, improve sales, optimize marketing, enhance products and offerings, and in general inject more real intelligence into their operations.
+Organizations that use sets of big data effectively are learning more about their customers, users, patients and citizens, and then applying that understanding to serve individual needs.
+Advanced analytics software and dashboards powered by big data provide a more complete view of customer interactions and behaviors; many enterprises are combining data from a variety of internal and external sources to upgrade customer service, improve sales, optimize marketing, enhance products and services, and in general inject more real intelligence into their operations.

 2. Improved customer acquisition and retention